-- such as the desire to interact with people of the host community. - however, many tourists and hosts may encounter each other with no desire to interact at all. - also, some tourists may prefer to engage in conversations with foreign hosts own countries, - but without committing themselves to follow-through. - some may prefer participation but without an assimilation with the locals. - only some tourists may like to interact, engage in deep and long interactions, know each other better, share personal experiences, and develop long-term friendships. - the motivation to interact socially with other people is influenced by the cultural orientation towards social relationship.
+- some may prefer participation but without an assimilation (appreciate, behold, perceive) with the locals. - only some tourists may like to interact, engage in deep and long interactions, know each other better, share personal experiences, and develop long-term friendships. - the motivation to interact socially with other people is influenced by the cultural orientation towards social relationship.